-When building 9th chords, you take the same 7th positions you learned in the basic dominant chord lessons and just replace the root with the 9th, which is found a tone (two frets) higher on the guitar fretboard.
-This what happens with these two diagrams that show the relation between a dominant 7th and dominant 9th chord.
+When building 9th chords, you just have to take a basic 7th position and replace the root with the 9th, which is found a tone (two frets) higher on the guitar fretboard.
+This is what happens with these two diagrams that show the relation between a dominant 7th and dominant 9th chord.

-The following guitar diagrams are based on dominant seventh drop 2 voicings but with no roots.
+The following guitar diagrams are based on dominant seventh drop 2 voicings but without root notes.
 You can take a look at this lesson to understand how drop 2 chords are built.

 |Dominant 9th Root position||9||5||b7||3|